 A student’s Real School journey and stages through inquiry, discovery and innovation were analyzed and described in our students learning journey post.
 Through these various stages of learning students explore various concepts.
-The essence of these projects is that these concepts are not just limited to Physics or arts or Math.
+The essence of these projects is that these concepts are not just limited to Physics or Arts or Math.

-Learning without boundaries !
+Learning without Boundaries!

 When Kejal was studying boiling points of various liquids while researching about what can prevent milk from boiling over, she will also come across other subjects such as Physics.
 For instance how water in the milk can be boiled in vacuum pressure that will prevent milk from scalding.

-More relevant & Contextual
+More Relevant & Contextual

 With this multidisciplinary and comprehensive approach students are breaking a critical barrier to learning – relevance and context.

-Deeper Understanding of subjects and concepts leads to Informed Future Career Choices.
+Deeper Understanding of Subjects and Concepts Leads to Informed Future Career Choices

 There was a student who was intrigued by media and journalism.
 When she wanted to pursue a career in Journalism, she realized that she needed a sound understanding of math and statistics.
 And it does not just end in calculating percentages, she also had to interpret and analyze data.
-Who would think that math and mass communication had such a connect.
+Who would think that math and mass communication had such a connection?
 Pick any profession and you will need to use a multitude of skills, An attorney may not only need to master the several laws and civic procedures but he also has to have a deep knowledge of behavioural economics.

 A student cannot make progress unless s/he has a good grasp of the concepts.
-This is understanding is not defined by grades or marks.
-In this student-centered approach, student decides how much to learn and what pace.
-The facilitator adopts an inquiry based learning approach where the student learns by way of asking questions.
+This understanding is not defined by grades or marks.
+In this student-centred approach, the student decides how much to learn and what pace.
+The facilitator adopts an inquiry-based learning approach where the student learns by way of asking questions.
 You see, the end of the chapter questions does not actually come at the end of Chapter 1 of a biology book or Chapter 10 of a Math book.
 Asking questions is an important factor of learning and has a pivotal role in expanding the learning and understanding for the child.

-Confusion leads to Clarity
+Confusion Leads to Clarity

 Physics and mathematics are deeply interwoven, yet are entirely two separate ideological entities.
-Similarly biology works only because of Chemistry and vice versa.
-Because everything is deeply interlinked yet stand in isolation there is a lot of confusion when concepts and theories from these subjects are used hand in hand.
+Similarly, biology works only because of Chemistry and vice versa.
+Because everything is deeply interlinked yet stand in isolation.
+There is a lot of confusion when concepts and theories from these subjects are used hand in hand.
 And that is one of the main reasons that schools have separate curriculums for each of the subject.
-A child can get into a cycle of unending loop of questions and answers all linked to each other in the wider perspective.
-Can schools afford to give each student that much time?
+A child can get into a cycle of the unending loop of questions and answers all linked to each other in a wider perspective.

-Arthur Graesser and Sidney D’Mello professors of psychology conducted an experiment with UnderGrad students.
+Arthur Graesser and Sidney D’Mello professors of psychology conducted an experiment with under-graduation students.
 The students were shown 2 animated bots.
 Each student was asked to assess and study the scientific merits while engaging in conversation with the bots.